Universality of pseudoentropy for deformed spheres in dS/CFT: Abstract

 \section{Abstract}

 We determine the universal part of pseudoentropy for small shape deformations of spherical entangling surfaces in the context of de Sitter/conformal field theory (dS/CFT) correspondence.
-The leading correction at quadratic order in the deformation parameter is controlled by the coefficient of the two-point stress-energy tensor correlator, $C_T$, of the non-unitary dual CFT, and it retains the sign of the unperturbed result, thereby establishing the sphere as a local extremum.
+The leading correction at quadratic order in the deformation parameter is controlled by the analytic continuation of the coefficient of the two-point stress-energy tensor correlator in AdS/CFT (i.e., $\left.\Ls\right|_{\text{AdS}}\rightarrow-\iu \left.\Ls\right|_{\text{dS}}$), thereby establishing the sphere as a local extremum.
 The same structure holds in higher-curvature theories, as we check explicitly for quadratic curvature gravity, suggesting a universal behavior across non-unitary holographic CFTs.
 Our findings extend the Mezei formula to the dS/CFT setting and indicate that the shape dependence of pseudoentropy in dS holography resembles that of entanglement entropy in AdS space.
+Thus, we conjecture this coefficient to be the $C_T$ for the non-unitary CFT dual.

 \emph{Introduction}.
 Entanglement entropy, defined as the von Neumann entropy of a reduced density matrix in a bipartite Hilbert space, provides a fundamental measure of quantum correlations and plays a central role in quantum information theory and quantum gravity---see~\cite{Bombelli:1986rw,Srednicki:1993im,Calabrese:2004eu,Ryu:2006bv,VanRaamsdonk:2010pw,Lewkowycz:2013nqa}, among others.
 To extend this notion to pairs of non-identical states, pseudoentropy was introduced in~\cite{Nakata:2020luh}, defined through the reduced transition matrix as